ZMobile/streammobcontrol-mod/README.md

 Upon joining, if not already authenticated, you will be prompted to authenticate your Twitch account with the server.
 This will allow the Minecraft server to verify which Twitch account you are affiliated with.

 Once you are able, right-click a mob in spectator mode to morph into it!

+Note: so long as the streamer has authenticated the server with their Twitch account, all bits and subs donated prior to authentication will still be counted towards your mob-time.

 ## All Config Commands: